-Being active in pregnancy
+Being active in pregnancy – can running harm pregnancy?

-It is a good idea to stay physically active during your pregnancy – which includes running!
-The overall guidelines suggest you can continue with activity you were doing pre-pregnancy.
 If you feel well there are lots of benefits of running while pregnant.
 Can running harm pregnancy?
 Not if you are already doing it and there is no specific medical reason why you shouldn’t.
-Remember that pregnancy is not the time to start running – but if you are here a runner, it is absolutely fine to continue – unless, of course, your healthcare professional has advised against it for specific reasons.
+Remember that pregnancy is not the time to start running – but if you are already a runner, it is fine to continue – unless, of course, your healthcare professional has advised against it for specific reasons.

-If you suffer abdominal pain, any bleeding, contractions, chest pain or dizziness stop running and seek medical advice.
+It goes without saying that if you suffer abdominal pain, any bleeding, contractions, chest pain or dizziness stop running and seek medical advice.

 It is very normal to worry about the safety of your growing baby in the first trimester – but medically it is absolutely possible to carry on running while pregnant first trimester.